BARNES & NOBLE COLLEGE Presents:

 A graduate of the University of Kentucky, Gregory began his career as an award-winning journalist for the Lexington Herald-Leader.
 He also served as a reporter and editor at the Honolulu Advertiser, and has been nominated twice for the Pulitzer Prize.

-EXECUTIVE DIRECTOR OF EQUINE PROGRAMS AND THE NORTH AMERICAN RACING ACADEMY (NARA) FOR BLUEGRASS COMMUNITY AND TECHNICAL COLLEGE
+EXECUTIVE DIRECTOR OF EQUINE STUDIES FOR BLUEGRASS COMMUNITY AND TECHNICAL COLLEGE (BCTC Equine).

-Since October 2011 Remi Bellocq has served as the Executive Director of Equine Programs and the North American Racing Academy (NARA) for Bluegrass Community and Technical College, preparing students for the care, training and riding of racehorses.
+Since October 2011 Remi Bellocq has served as the Executive Director of Equine Programs at Bluegrass Community and Technical College, preparing students for the care, training and riding of racehorses.

-Since it began in 2006, NARA has become a key equine industry workforce provider offering one year certificate and two-year associates degree programs for those seeking careers in the horse racing and breeding industries.
-To date, NARA Jockey Pathway students have won over 2,500 races and over $30 million in purse earnings.
-Likewise, Horseman Pathway students regularly find employment as grooms and assistant trainers with top U.S. trainers such as Todd Pletcher, Ken McPeek, Graham Motion and Joe Sharp and at top breeding farms and training centers such as Taylor Made and WinStar.
+Since it began in 2006, the newly re-branded BCTC Equine – previously known as the North American Racing Academy - has become a key equine industry workforce provider offering one year certificate and two-year associates degree programs for those seeking careers in the horse racing and breeding industries.
+To date, BCTC Equine students have found careers as jockeys, exercise riders, assistant trainers, farm manager and various other equine industry jobs with top U.S. trainers such as Todd Pletcher, Ken McPeek, Graham Motion and Joe Sharp and at top breeding farms and training centers such as Taylor Made and WinStar.

 A native New Yorker, Remi is a 1984 graduate from the University of Arizona Race Track Industry Program and currently lives in Lexington, KY.